RamkumarN-22/Data-Analytics-Journey/SQL/readme.md

-# 📂 This SQL Repository
+# 📂 This SQL Directory

-Each section of this **SQL directory**! 🚀
-contains **Assignments, Case studies, and Projects** that demonstrate my learnings in SQL skills in database management, querying, and data analysis.
+🚀 Each section of this **sql directory**! contains **Assignments, Case studies, and Projects** that demonstrate my learnings in SQL skills in database management, querying, and data analysis.

 📌 **All assignments, case studies, and projects in this repository were provided by Intellipaat as part of my Data Analytics training.**
 ---

 📂 **1.
 Assignments**
 Assignments are categorized into:
 - **📌 Hands-on Assignments** → Practical SQL exercises